Mariners vs. Rangers Player Props Betting Odds

-The Seattle Mariners visit the Texas Rangers at Globe Life Field on Friday at 8:05 PM ET.
-Those looking to place a player prop bet can find odds for Julio Rodriguez, Marcus Semien and others in this game.
+Those looking to place a player prop bet can find odds for Marcus Semien, Julio Rodriguez and others in the Texas Rangers-Seattle Mariners matchup at Globe Life Field on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with DraftKings!